Losenmann/hacs-auth-aaa/README.md

 ```
 cn=homeassistant,dc=example,dc=com
 ```
-In this case, members of the parent group will have rights `system-users`
+In this case, members of the parent group will have rights `system-users`.

 Prospective users must have the following attributes:
 - uid
 - givenName
 - memberof

-If the `givenName` attribute is missing, then the login will be used as the username
+If the `givenName` attribute is missing, then the login will be used as the username.

 ## Usage in CLI mode
-In CLI mode, you need to set execution permissions `chmod +x ./python_scripts/auth-aaa.py`<br>
+In CLI mode, you need to set execution permissions `chmod +x ./python_scripts/auth-aaa.py`.\
-Or run via Python `python ./python_scripts/auth-aaa.py`
+Or run via Python `python ./python_scripts/auth-aaa.py`.
 > [!NOTE]
-> RADIUS connection parameters can be configured in `secrets.yaml`, see point 1 of the chapter [Usage in auth_provider mode](#usage-in-auth_provider-mode)
+> RADIUS connection parameters can be configured in `secrets.yaml`, see point 1 of the chapter [Usage in auth_provider mode](#usage-in-auth_provider-mode).
 ```
 ./python_scripts/auth-aaa.py -U 'username' -P 'password' -S 'server.example.com' -s 'secret'
 ```